Spot the Difference Between Legitimate & Suspicious Logins with Duo Trust Monitor

 Searching through auth logs to identify a login that looks suspicious is one thing.
 But how do you know if it’s truly different and poses a threat?
 To understand that, you need visibility into both normal and anomalous authentications.
 If you don’t know what a normal, or “expected,” login looks like, it’s hard to spot the difference between them.
 This requires creating a baseline authentication profile against which other logins are compared.
 Doing so will help you spot the difference(s) between the two and identify suspicious auths that could spell trouble.

 But what happens if you don’t have the time to search through log data for atypical access attempts?
 Well, bad things possibly.
 One is account takeover using compromised credentials where the cybercriminal has stolen someone’s username and password.
 Based on responses in the IBM Security Cost of a Data Breach Report 2022, stolen or compromised credentials are the most common vector for a data breach, responsible for 19% of breaches with an average cost of US $4.5M.
+Once the account has been compromised, the attacker can use persistence techniques to maintain their presence without alerting the victim by interrupting their access.
+One technique used is to register a new authentication device in order to bypass multi-factor authentication (MFA). this fraudulent device registration typically goes undetected, leaving the threat actor free to gain access to critical applications and data on the network.

 Another is insider access abuse, or privilege misuse.
 Findings from the Verizon 2022 Data Breach Investigations Report indicate the attacker is typically an employee who uses their legitimate credentials to access a privileged account to steal data, often for financial gain.
 While this doesn’t paint a pretty picture, the signs for identifying anomalous logins that could lead to a data breach are there.
 You just need the right tool to surface them.